Origho-precious/Origho-precious/README.md

 # Hi there 👋,
-I'm a Software Developer based in Portharcourt, Nigeria.
-I build interactive Web Apps with beautiful User Interfaces, and I have an eye for design.
-When I'm not coding/learning, You'd either see me watching football(Soccer), reading online, watching a movie or playing video games.
+I'm a Software Developer, I build interactive Web Apps with beautiful User Interfaces, and I have an eye for design.
+When I'm not coding/learning new things, You'd either see me watching football(Soccer), reading online, watching a movie or playing video games.

 ## SKILLS
 I build on the web with these:
 ### Technical
 - Javascript
 - Typescript
 - Reactjs.
 Nextjs
-- React Native
 - Nodejs, Mongodb and Express.

 I also build on the web3 space with
 - React/Nextjs
-- Solidity
 - web3.js
 - @solana/web3.js
+- Near-api-js

 ### Productivity
 - Vscode